Stypox/dicio-android/README.md

   1. Add the [language code](https://en.wikipedia.org/wiki/Language_code) in the language code array `pref_language_entry_values`.
 You must respect the alphabetic order.
 You can find the language code with Weblate: click on a language to translate, and the language code is in the last part of the URL.
 For example, English is `https://hosted.weblate.org/projects/newpipe/strings/en`, and English language code is `en`.
   2. Add the language name in the language name array `pref_language_entries`.
 It must be placed at the same index as language code.
 For instance, if `en` is the 3rd on the language code array, then it's the 3rd on the language name array, too.

+- Then update the app descriptions so that people know that the language you are adding is supported.
+The files you should edit are [README.md](./README.md) (i.e. the file you are currently viewing) and [fastlane/metadata/android/en-US/full_description.txt](./fastlane/metadata/android/en-US/full_description.txt) (the English description for F-Droid).

-- Open a pull request containing both the translated sentences files and the language selector addition.
+- Open a pull request containing both the translated sentences files, the language selector addition and the app descriptions updates.
 You may want to take a look at [the pull request that added German, #19](https://github.com/Stypox/dicio-android/pull/19), and if you need help don't hesitate to ask :-)

 ### Adding skills